UC Santa Barbara Gauchos

-The UC Santa Barbara Gauchos are the intercollegiate athletic teams who represent the University of California, Santa Barbara.
+The UC Santa Barbara Gauchos are the intercollegiate athletic teams representing the University of California, Santa Barbara.
 Referred to in athletic competition as UC Santa Barbara or UCSB, the Gauchos participate in 19 NCAA Division I intercollegiate sports with the majority competing in the Big West Conference.
-UCSB currently fields varsity teams in 10 men's sports and 9 women's sports.
+UCSB currently fields varsity teams in 10 men's and 9 women's sports.

-Over the course of the school's history, UCSB has won team national championships for 1979 men's water polo, 2006 men's soccer and 1962 men's swimming and diving (Div.
+Throughout the school's history, UCSB has won team national championships for 1979 men's water polo, 2006 men's soccer and 1962 men's swimming and diving (Div.
 II).
 The Gauchos, and the student-athletes who compose the teams, have won a variety of conference titles, regularly compete in NCAA championship events, and have produced professional and Olympic athletes.
+In the 2024-25 season, they won the Division I-AAA ADA All-Sports Trophy, the trophy for the best non-football university athletic program.
+They are one of four schools to ever win the award, along with Pepperdine, the University of Denver, and conference rival UC Irvine.

 The school has played a pivotal role in the collegiate athletics landscape in California.
 UCSB was a founding member of the California Collegiate Athletic Association, the Pacific Coast Athletic Association (now known as the Big West Conference), and the Mountain Pacific Sports Federation.

 Nickname

 Those affiliated with UCSB, including alumni, faculty, and students in addition to the athletic teams, have previously gone under the nicknames Hilltoppers and Roadrunners.
 In September 1934, the student body voted to change the Roadrunners moniker to the Gauchos, which also applied to the athletic teams.
 Students felt the name more suited the campus's and Santa Barbara, California-area's Spanish architecture, Mission Santa Barbara, and the Gaucho was "essentially Spanish".
-The school marked the change with a small ceremony of four horse-riders prior to a football game's kickoff.
+The school marked the change with a small ceremony of four horse-riders before a football game's kickoff.
 Later, others attributed the change as inspired by Douglas Fairbanks' role in the eponymous film, The Gaucho.

 History

 The earliest teams representing UC Santa Barbara, then known as Santa Barbara State Teachers College, appeared in the 1920s with football and basketball followed shortly by baseball.

-UCSB were one of four founding members of the California Collegiate Athletic Association, which first took place during the 1938–39 school year.
+UCSB was one of four founding members of the California Collegiate Athletic Association, which first took place during the 1938–39 school year.
 The association sponsored 10 sports and served as a catalyst for UCSB to elevate sports previously classified as "minor" to equal standing as "major", which provided a level playing field for all UCSB-sponsored teams.

 In 1969, UC Santa Barbara was a founding member of the Big West Conference, then known as the Pacific Coast Athletic Association.

 Along with a consortium of teams from the Big West Conference, Western Athletic Conference, and Pac-10 Conference, UC Santa Barbara was a founding member of the regional Mountain Pacific Sports Federation in 1992.